Sattvabit/angular-material-checkbox/README.md

 * Shows just a checkbox or checkbox with inline label
 * Label is also clikable if used
 * Older IE(tested in IE 7+) support if icons used in specific way
-* Easy to use & fully custmizable
+* Easy to use & fully customizable

 ### Getting Started
 Download the package, and include the `/checkbox-directive.js` file in your page.